 To get into the rear seat on the passenger's side, push downward on the release lever at the base of the seat-back or pull up on the seat-back adjustment lever.
-The seat-back will tilt forward, and the seat will move forward to allow easier entry to the rear seat.
+The seat-back will tilt forward to allow easier entry to the rear seat.